cdacos/erd-pets/README.md

 *Please note:*

 * *Chrome only* as the [File System Access](https://developer.chrome.com/docs/capabilities/web-apis/file-system-access) API is not standardised yet.
-* While functional for my specific use, this is still very much BETA software!
+* While functional for my specific use (PostgreSQL), this is still very much "beta" software!
+Primarily, more thorough SQL parsing.
+More databases to support.

 ## Install